kailash-manasarovar/statement/docs/timeline/2024/may.md

 - Is this what [Zoe was trying to do](../2001-to-2010/2008.md#lauding-male-violence) whenever she spoke to me relentlessly about violent relationships?
 - The criminal gangs only had a few weeks before Bali.
 - [I had just been porn-prepped after being drugged by the gypsies](april.md#drugged-in-the-street-by-denia-gypsies) on my way home from dinner, and I remember this whole period and on into June and beyond as being a time when I was *constantly* high.
-- Everyone involved is certain that no-one is going to help me.
+- Everyone involved - thousands of porn-addicts around the world including very famous people - are certain that no-one is going to help me, that I will never survive the mass assault.
 - Consequently, [Hazel Smith](../2001-to-2010/2007.md#hazel-smith) doesn't even bother trying to hide anymore.

 ## Hazel Smith pretends to be Esteve online